 top of page

 What Is Autism?
+A Neurodivergent Perspective

 What Is Autism Acceptance Month?
+Why It Matters

-This month advocates for the rights, inclusion, acceptance, and affirmation of autistic individuals in society.
 It requires all of us to embrace neurodiversity and recognize that we all have differences in the way our brains are wired and that autism is a difference, not a disorder or deficit.

 Why Acceptance Versus Awareness?

-On the other hand, acceptance, affirmation, and inclusion focus on valuing and celebrating autistic individuals as they are.
-Autism Acceptance Month, or Autism Affirmation Month, promotes autistic voices and experiences and fosters an inclusive environment where autistic individuals can thrive and be empowered.
+When we focus on acceptance, we promote autistic voices and experiences, which fosters an inclusive environment where autistic individuals can thrive and be empowered.

-What Is the Autistic Rights Movement?
+Understanding the Autistic Rights Movement

-Why Is Autism Acceptance Month Important?
+Why Autism Acceptance Month Matters

 Despite how prevalent autism is in society, it is still widely misunderstood.